MohdIsmailMatAsin/i510400AsrB460Msl/README.md

 - Compatibility Support Module (CSM) ➣ Compatibility Support Module
 - Thunderbolt ➣ New technology that supports `high-resolution displays` and `high-performance data` through one `single port`.
 For initial install, as Thunderbolt can cause issues if not setup correctly
 - Intel® Software Guard Extensions (SGX) ➣ A set of `security-related instruction codes` that are built into some Intel central processing units (CPUs)
-- Intel® Platform Trust (TPM) ➣ Trusted Platform Module, `improves the security` of your PC by securely creating and storing cryptographic keys. (`Linux` and `Windows 10™`.
-Proper `dual-boot` with `Windows 11™` require TPM to be enable. **Refer:** [InsanelyMac Discussions](https://www.insanelymac.com/forum/topic/348202-how-to-opencore-070-071-differences/))
+- Intel® Platform Trust (TPM) ➣ Trusted Platform Module, `improves the security` of your PC by securely creating and storing cryptographic keys. (`Linux` and `Windows™ 10`.
+Proper `dual-boot` with `Windows™ 11` require TPM to be enable. **Refer:** [InsanelyMac Discussions](https://www.insanelymac.com/forum/topic/348202-how-to-opencore-070-071-differences/))
 - Config Lock (CFG Lock) ➣ Setting in your BIOS that allows for a `specific register` (in this case the MSR 0xE2) to be written to
-- Intel® Rapid Storage Technology (RST) ➣ Windows-based application that provides `improved performance` and `reliability` for computers that are equipped with `SATA` disks for desktop, mobile, and server platforms
+- Intel® Rapid Storage Technology (RST) ➣ Windows™-based application that provides `improved performance` and `reliability` for computers that are equipped with `SATA` disks for desktop, mobile, and server platforms

 ### Enable